sara62/code-blog/README.md

 This is a course blog for Code Fellows 301: Intermediate Software Development.

+##Page and Article Naming Standards

+1) Pages with multiple words in their title must separate words with _ .
+Ex: Home Page => Home_Page
+2) Pages and Articles must have unique titles.
+Ex: If the About page exists, there can be no other About pages or any About articles.

 ##Context Templates For Pages

 ####Basic Page Context Template